http4k/servirtium-demo-kotlin-climate-tck/README.md

 ## Credits:

-David Denton's work, implementing all of the steps of https://github.com/servirtium/README/blob/master/starting-a-new-implementation.md
+@daviddenton's work, implementing all of the steps of https://github.com/servirtium/README/blob/master/starting-a-new-implementation.md